Kamala Harris Slams Donald Trump’s Executive Order On Coronavirus Relief, Says The White House Is ‘Giving Up’

 Democrats have long contended that they will not support a bill which does not extend the full $600 per week unemployment benefits to Americans.
-Under Trump’s new orders, the checks have been reduced down to $400, in part leading to the California senator calling him out in front of her 1.6 million followers.
+Under Trump’s new orders, the checks have been reduced down to $400, leading to the California senator calling him out to her 1.6 million followers.

 “We’re disappointed that instead of putting in the work to solve Americans’ problems, the president instead chose to stay on his luxury golf course to announce unworkable, weak and narrow policy announcements to slash the unemployment benefits that millions desperately need and endanger seniors’ Social Security and Medicare,” it read.

 The article also quoted Joe Biden, who said these orders were not real solutions nor was Trump displaying presidential leadership.
-As The Inquisitr previously reported, Harris is a considered to be one of the front runners to be selected vice president and run alongside Biden in the 2020 election.
+As The Inquisitr previously reported, Harris is a considered to be one of the front runners for vice president to run alongside Biden in the 2020 election.

 Many of Harris’ followers rallied behind her after the tweet.